fumzy123/fumzy123/README.md

 # 😎 Fume Uvwie
 **`Creative Developer (Code / Design / Animation)`**

 I’m a creative developer who enjoys using code to solve problems, build solutions, and visualize ideas.
-I love learning, and experimenting with new frameworks and technoglogies.
-I'm currently on a journey to build immersive and interactive experiences through a combination of code, design, and animation.
+I love learning, and experimenting with new frameworks and technoglogies like React.
+I'm currently on a journey to build applications that solve problems and offer interactive experiences through a combination of code, design, and animation.

 ### Find me around the web 🕸️:
-- Documenting my learning Journey in public on <a href="">📽️YouTube</a> or <a href="https://dev.to/fumez">✍🏿fumez.dev</a>
+- Documenting my learning Journey in public on <a href="https://youtube.com/@FumeCreates?si=-IRU-1vCYXoSPjtD">📽️YouTube</a> or <a href="https://dev.to/fumez">✍🏿fumez.dev</a>
 - Sharing updates and Interacting on <a href="https://www.linkedin.com/in/fumeuvwie/">LinkedIn</a>

 ---